 EMMANUEL WITZTHUM PORTFOLIO | BIO & ARTISTIC STATEMENT

-the creation of digital installations and performances that reimagine the relationship between music, cities and communities.
-He has created collaborations with partners of great diversity on such projects such as Google; Future en Seine Festival, Paris; The Matadero, Madrid; The Jewish Culture Festival, Krakow, The Jewish Museum, Berlin; The Magnes Museum, Berkeley, The Jerusalem Season of Culture, The ZKM, Karlsruhe and many others.
+He has created collaborations with partners such as Google; Future en Seine Festival, Paris; The Matadero, Madrid; The Jewish Culture Festival, Krakow, The Jewish Museum, Berlin; The Magnes Museum, Berkeley, The Jerusalem Season of Culture, The ZKM, Karlsruhe among others.

 As violist, he has performed with The Orpheus Chamber Orchestra, NYC; Ensemble Intercontemporain (with whom he recorded for Deutsche Grammophon) under Pierre Boulez, The Berlin Staatsoper, The Israel Philharmonic and others.